Method pages

 There are a number of reasons why a method may be listed on Complib as a non-conforming extension.
 These include (but are not limited to):

-- The method was named and rung before the formal framework of method extension was developed.
+- The method (or another method related to it) was named and rung before the formal framework of method extension was developed, or before computer analysis was available to aid in spotting naming conflicts.

-Method classification has a complex history, and its development has reflected changing values within the Exercise.
-For the most part, there is a general agreement that more rigorous modern classification practices should be balanced with the preservation of ringing history.
+Method classification and extension is still a field of active development, and over the centuries it has reflected changing values within the Exercise.
+For the most part, there is a general agreement that more rigorous modern practices should be balanced with the preservation of ringing history.

 Trivial variations